 Separate financial statements could be those of a parent or of a subsidiary by itself.
 In separate financial statements, an investor accounts for investments in subsidiaries, joint ventures and associates either at cost, or in accordance with IFRS 9, or using the equity method as described in IAS 28.

-In April 2001 the International Accounting Standards Board adopted IAS 26 Accounting and Reporting by Retirement Benefit Plans, which had originally been issued by the International Accounting Standards Committee in January 1987.
+In April 2001 the International Accounting Standards Board (Board) adopted IAS 27 Consolidated Financial Statements and Accounting for Investments in Subsidiaries, which had originally been issued by the International Accounting Standards Committee in April 1989.
+That standard replaced IAS 3 Consolidated Financial Statements (issued in June 1976), except for those parts that dealt with accounting for investment in associates.